Social Icons

 Directed by Mike Mitchell

 This fourth movie takes a better swing at the Shrek franchise than Shrek the Third.
-While not being as much fun as the first movie or the second, this one had its moments.
+While it’s not as much fun as the first or second films, it still had its moments.

 Shrek the Third (2007)